academe/SagePay-Integration/README.md

     exit; // Don't do this in production.
 }

-// When the card is stored at the front end browser only, the following three
+// When the card is stored by the front end browser only, the following three
 // items will be posted back to your application.

 echo "Card identifier = " . $cardIdentifier->getCardIdentifier();